Southern Railway (UK): Titled trains

 The importance of the destination dictated the motive power selected to haul each portion to their final destinations.
-Through carriages to East Devon and North Cornwall were invariably hauled by diminutive Drummond M7 tank locomotives, and from 1952, BR Standard Class 3 2-6-2T's; the rest of the train continued behind a Bulleid Light Pacific to Plymouth.
-The final "ACE" was hauled on 5 September 1964 when the Western Section of the former Southern Railway network was absorbed into the Western Region of British Railways.
+Through carriages to east Devon and north Cornwall were invariably hauled by diminutive Drummond M7 tank locomotives and, from 1952, BR Standard Class 3 2-6-2Ts; the rest of the train continued behind a Bulleid Light Pacific to Plymouth.
+The final ACE was hauled on 5 September 1964 when the Western Section of the former Southern Railway network was absorbed into the Western Region of British Railways.